-- lighting replacements and lighting control systems; - heating, ventilation and air-conditioning system upgrades; - building automation system solutions; - water saving opportunities in cooling towers, fire services, toilets, and irrigation systems; - · power factor correction opportunities; and - on site generation solutions such as co-generation and solar power;
+- Lighting replacements and lighting control systems. - Heating, ventilation and air-conditioning system upgrades. - Building automation system solutions. - Water saving opportunities in cooling towers, fire services, toilets, and irrigation systems. - Power factor correction opportunities. - On site generation solutions such as solar power.

-The blended payback period allows for solutions to be included that have individual payback periods of longer than five years, and others shorter than five years, as long as the overall project payback period does not exceed five years.
-Additionally, each measure included in the project should achieve a positive net present value (i.e. demonstrate that it will at least pay for itself within its expected life).
+The blended payback period allows for solutions to be included that have individual payback periods of longer than five years, and others shorter than five years, if the overall project payback period does not exceed five years.
+Additionally, each measure included in the project should achieve a positive net present value (i.e., demonstrate that it will at least pay for itself within its expected life).

-2.2 THE EPC PROCESS
+4.2 THE EPC PROCESS